Hashir-Jamil/LongBox/LOG.md

 	Ahan: Added user login and registration functionality to the authentication page using the StubDB.
     Ahan + Eric + Hashir: worked together to create proper card layout with panels for proper scene transitions without bugs.

+## Saturday, February 10th, 2024

+	Ahan: Completed the user logout functionality started by Dexter.
+Also integrated the active user session into the design, which helps in validating the user session once logged in.
+Added the functionality to view the user name on the home page once logged in.